molangning/hells-tunnel/README.md

 The name "Hell's tunnel" comes from it's purpose, which is to make sure the data survives and remain undetected while going though "hell".
 It also comes from it's alternate purpose, which is to serve as a backdoor/pivot into a client or the internal network, opening up a tunnel from "hell".

+Alternatively, it can be called "Heaven's gateway" or "C2-X01T"

 ## Project structure

 The file [SPECIFICATION.txt](SPECIFICATION.txt) contains the final specifications of the tunneling protocol.